Legendary Star Wars Actress Carrie Fisher Dead at 60

 She had suffered a heart attack on a flight from London to Los Angeles Friday.

 Star Wars actress Carrie Fisher has died at the age of 60, just days after she suffered a heart attack on a flight from London to Los Angeles, People reports.
+Fisher was taken to UCLA Medical Center Friday after she lost consciousness on the flight; according to TMZ, she never gained consciousness again.
 "It is with a very deep sadness that Billie Lourd confirms that her beloved mother Carrie Fisher passed away at 8:55 this morning,” family spokesman Simon Halls said in a statement.
 "She was loved by the world and she will be missed profoundly.
 Our entire family thanks you for your thoughts and prayers."

 News of Fisher’s passing was a crushing announcement for friends, family, industry colleagues, and generations of fans who knew her most famously first as Princess Leia and then as General Organa in the Star Wars franchise.
 But Fisher herself had become an icon to rival Leia.
 She joined the landmark sci-fi franchise when she was just 19 years old, but in the decades since has appeared in dozens more film and television projects, starred in a one-woman show, written eight books (both fiction and nonfiction), and become one of the most candid, funny, self-aware figures in entertainment.